wso2/docs-choreo-dev/en/docs/develop-components/sharing-and-reusing/sharing-and-reusing-services.md

 ```

 !!! note
-    To consume a Choreo service at the project visibility level, you don't need to obtain a token, you can directly invoke the service using the resolved URL.
+    To consume a Choreo service at the project visibility level, you don't need to obtain a token.
+You can directly invoke the service using the resolved URL.